Morozzzko/Morozzzko.github.io/_drafts/being-conscious-about-data-modelling-pt1.md

 I'll stick to the `new(options/dependencies).call(params)`, as this is the most powerful way to use service objects.

-# Practicing with command and the event
+# Practicing with command and the event: rating an order

 Both the command and the event service objects have a similar design and their only difference is their name.
 I haven't really explained much how those objects work, so let's rectify it.